Master of Arts in Special Education

-- L&I 622 - Instructional Uses of Technology for Learning Specialists (2 credits)
+- L&I 622 - Instructional Uses of Technology for Learning Specialists (2)

-- Classes, meeting once per week in the evening, address the foundations of teaching and special education, technology integration, special education laws and processes, working with students, peers, and parents.
+- Classes, meeting once per week in the evening, address the foundations of teaching and special education, technology integration, special education laws and processes, and classroom management techniques.

-- Continuing Intern Teaching Seminar courses, meeting two Thursdays per semester, provide relevant instruction at the university, support
+- Continuing Intern Teaching Seminar courses, meeting a few Thursdays each semester, provide relevant instruction at the university, support

 in your classrooms, reflection, assessments, and evaluation of

 teaching, and completion of documentation required for the credential.

 TEC 642 - Health Education (1) - Flexible - May be taken anytime during the two-year program on three successive Saturdays.
 Course may be waived for those who have a California Single or Multiple Subject credential within the last 7 years or prior qualifying health course.

 - L&I 678 - Intern Teaching Seminar III (1)

 Spring | 4 credits

 - L&I 659 - Consultation and Collaboration (3)